 The responses to questions about certain structural election reforms were also enlightening.
 National election reform efforts have focused primarily on two areas gaining some momentum and attracting public controversy.
 These are open or nonpartisan primaries and ranked choice voting.
 Regarding primary reform, while the general election is open to all voters in a jurisdiction, in many states the primary is conducted by party and frequently limited to registered party members.
 Independent voters who are not affiliated with a party12 are often blocked or restricted from voting in primary elections.
-Since general elections are overwhelmingly noncompetitive, being excluded from a primary can mean being excluded from the election altogether.
+Since general election altogether.
 The rules for primary participation vary from state to state and oftentimes between jurisdictions in the same state.
 In Arizona, independent voters can participate in primary elections for local, state, and federal office, but are barred from presidential primaries.
 In Arizona, independent voters can request a ballot for only one party's primary election, however few independents take advantage of this privilege.